Chia-Network/chia-docs/docs/cli-reference/cli.md

 Command: `chia init`

-First, `init` checks for old versions of chia installed in your ~/.chia directory.
+First, `init` checks for old versions of Chia installed in your ~/.chia directory.

 If so, `init` migrates these old files to the new version: